How it works

 What should I read after this?

-Open IPTV for Beginners if you want the starter path, or the setup checklist if you want a quick action list.
+Open IPTV for Beginners for the full starter path, or the setup checklist for a quick action list before you install.